turingschool/mod-0-curriculum/session2/index.md

   - What should the code do if things don't go as expected?

 #### "When will I even use this?!"
 Hopefully, A LOT!
-Psuedocoding can be a great process to employ any time you are "stuck" on what your program should be doing!
+Pseudocoding can be a great process to employ any time you are "stuck" on what your program should be doing!
 Basically, if you can't explain WHAT you want your code to do in your native language, there is literally 0% chance you'll be able to write code to accomplish that task!

-Additionally, psuedocoding comes in handy during technical interviews and code challenges for when you are applying for jobs.
+Additionally, pseudocoding comes in handy during technical interviews and code challenges for when you are applying for jobs.
 Interviewers want to see how you can break complex ideas down into language that everyone can understand - remember, as a developer you will often be working with non-technical colleagues in marketing, sales, etc. and hiring managers want to know that you can communicate with them!

 ### Practice: Problem Solving